Morgan-Sell/caiso-price-forecast/.ipynb_checkpoints/README-checkpoint.md

 To optimize LSTM performance, I performed various iterations of LSTM.
 I have two key takeaways:

-1) In addition to computational efficiency, the RSME decreased when I applied `MinMaxScaler()` the data.
+1) In addition to enhancing computational efficiency, applying `MinMaxScaler()` significantly decreased the RMSE.
 (When doing so, remember to apply `inv_transform()` to reverse the scaling prior to assessing the prediction results.)

 2) Do not overlook simple models.
 I developed LSTM with various layers that included dropout rates to avoid overfitting.
 In the end, a LSTM with one hidden layer comprised of 32 nodes produced the most accurate results.